Dozman99/SystemDiagMonitor/README.md

 following:

-a) Users currently logged in
+- Users currently logged in

-b) Current processes
+- Current processes

-c) Top 5 CPU utilising processes
+- Top 5 CPU utilising processes

-d) Devices plugged in (e.g. USB)
+- Devices plugged in (e.g. USB)

-e) Disk usage
+- Disk usage

-    1. Overall disk usage
+    - Overall disk usage

-    2. The user’s home directory (/home/someuser…)
+    - The user’s home directory (/home/someuser…)

-    3. Other key directories

-f) Network interfaces and their states
+- Network interfaces and their states

 The script extracts key details about the changes to the computer system such as listed above and adds them to an ever-growing log file; the log file consists of easily readable key details following conventional log patterns.